 After a celebration of Yahweh’s power and faithfulness over some thirty-seven verses that rejoices in the Red Sea event, Ps 89:38 [39] turns into a protest: “but you, you have spurned, rejected, become enraged with your anointed one.”
 It speaks as Israel speaks in the stories that follow Exod 14:1–15:21, for which Moses and Yahweh rebuke Israel.
 A similar occasion of letdown beyond Exodus comes in a chapter where their crying out is juxtaposed with regretting leaving Egypt: “And they said, one to his brother, ‘We will make someone head, and go back to Egypt.’… The people spoke against God and against Moses: ‘Why did you get us up out of Egypt to die in the wilderness?’”
 (Num 11:1–2, 4–5; 14:2–4; 21:5).
 Perhaps crying out is one thing, but muttering in one’s tent is another: “You muttered in your tents and said, ‘Because Yahweh repudiated us, he got us out of the country of Egypt to give us into the hand of the Amorites to annihilate us.’
 I said to you, ‘Do not be terrified, do not be afraid of them.
 Yahweh your God, the one going in front of you, he will fight for you, in accordance with all that he did with you in Egypt before your eyes.… But with this thing, you do not have faith in Yahweh your God” (Deut 1:26–32).

 The dynamics of those stories recur in the Israelites’ journey to Canaan (e.g., Num 14:2–3, 27–29), with further subsequent talk of reproach (16:11, 41 [17:6]; 17:5, 10 [20, 25]), and an apparent replay of what happened at the place that came to be called Contention (Exod 17:1–7).
-The replay has solemn implications for Moses and Aaron (Num 20; see Nascimento, “Moses”).
+The replay has solemn implications for Moses and Aaron (Num 20; see D. Nascimento).
 On the other hand, in Ps 81:4–7 [5–8] Yahweh speaks less disparagingly in recollecting the place called Contention and Test (Emanuel, “Voice”), and speaks not of them testing him there (Exod 17:2) but of him testing them (Exod 16:4; Childs).
 That might imply both bringing out into the open (for him and for them) how they will react, and leading them on in their understanding and commitment (Bills).
 Later, the whole community reproach their leaders during the aftermath of their letting themselves be fooled by the Gibeonites (Josh 9:18).
 The motif of reproach (lun) is otherwise virtually confined to Exod 15–17 and Num 14–17 (EVV translate “complain,” “murmur,” “grumble”).
 Yet Exodus does speak of real problems such as lack of water and food, and the Israelites’ complaint seems not so unreasonable, Numbers speaks of complaints that lie more in the Israelites’ imagination.
 Deut 8:3 offers a further telling observation about the significance of manna (Childs; see further Fishbane).
 Having to rely on Yahweh for provision of food could teach Israel that “it is not on bread alone that humanity will live.
 Rather, on anything going out from Yahweh’s mouth humanity will live.”
 They had no food.
 God says, “Eat this.”
 They survive.

 C. Exegetical Techniques/Hermeneutics Employed